MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_release_hardware.md

 ### -param Circuit

 TBD - An existing ACXCIRCUIT circuit object.
-(DocsTeam - need link to ACX Object Summary topic).
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
 ### -param ResourcesTranslated

 A WDF resource list that describes the translated resources to be used for the prepare hardware phase TBD TBD.
 This is a WDF framework resource-list object that represents a list of hardware resources for a device.
 For more information about translated resource lists, see [Raw and Translated Resources](/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers).